cdown/chrisdown.name/oldgames.md

 otherwise comes bundled.
 There's also [Han's](https://coding.hanfling.de/launch/), but I've never tried it.

+Also get the [D3D10 renderer](https://kentie.net/article/d3d10drv/) if you're going to use Kentie's launcher.

 To launch directly on Steam and track time played:

 1. In the Deus Ex install folder, open the System directory and rename